-- The inspector observed activities in the main playrooms and the garden. - The inspector spoke with the manager, provider and staff at appropriate times throughout the observations. - The inspector looked at children's learning journeys, planning documents, the development plans and a selection of policies and procedures and children's records. - The inspector checked staff's Disqualification and Barring Service checks, inductions records and staff ratios.
+- The inspector observed activities in the main playrooms and the garden. - The inspector spoke with the manager and staff at appropriate times throughout the observations. - The inspector looked at children's learning journeys, planning documents, the development plans and a selection of policies and procedures and children's records. - The inspector checked staff's Disqualification and Barring Service checks, inductions records and staff ratios. - The inspector also spoke with parents to gather their views on the setting.